INPS-it/sirio-kit-iOS/README.md

-# Sirio-kit-iOS
+# sirio-kit-iOS

-Sirio-kit-iOS is a library containing the iOS implementation of Sirio design system to be used for INPS mobile apps UI.
+sirio-kit-iOS is a library containing the iOS implementation of the Sirio design system used for INPS mobile apps UI.

 ## Requirements